 Eight titles are from internal and external authors, in English only.

-Jurnal Lahan Suboptimal : Journal of Suboptimal Lands article's license is CC-BY-SA 4.0.
+Jurnal Lahan Suboptimal : Journal of Suboptimal Lands article's license is CC-BY-NC-SA 4.0.
 This license lets others distribute, remix, tweak, and build upon author's work, even commercially, as long as they credit the original creation.

 Authors who publish with this journal agree to the following terms:

-- Authors retain copyright and grant the journal right of first publication with the work simultaneously licensed under a Creative Commons Attribution License-ShareAlike (CC BY-SA 4.0) license that allows others to share the work with an acknowledgement of the work's authorship and initial publication in this journal.
+- Authors retain copyright and grant the journal right of first publication with the work simultaneously licensed under a Creative Commons Attribution License-ShareAlike (CC BY-NC-SA 4.0) license that allows others to share the work with an acknowledgement of the work's authorship and initial publication in this journal.

 - Authors are able to enter into separate, additional contractual arrangements for the non-exclusive distribution of the journal's published version of the work (e.g., post it to an institutional repository or publish it in a book), with an acknowledgement of its initial publication in this journal.